The Keychain Problem: On Minimizing the Opportunity Cost of Uncertainty: Introduction

-\cite{braverman2022max, braverman2025new, papadimitriou2021online} study Weighted Online Bipartite Matching under the Philosopher Inequality benchmark.
+Our techniques find applications to the weighted online bipartite matching under the Philosopher Inequality benchmark, as studied by \cite{braverman2022max, braverman2025new, papadimitriou2021online}.
 Algorithms in this setting compete against a Bayes optimal policy computed by a philosopher with unlimited computational resources.
 These works consider the case in which the incident edges on each online node are drawn independently from a known distribution.
-In contrast, we allow arbitrary stochastic models with few realizable edge sets under more general one-sided $b$-matching constraints. \cite{papadimitriou2021online} shows that online bipartite matching with the Philosopher Inequality benchmark is $\textsc{PSPACE}$-hard to approximate, and \cite{braverman2025new} provides an algorithm with a current best $0.678$-approximation ratio via pivot sampling.
+In contrast, our techniques allow arbitrary stochastic models with few realizable edge sets under more general one-sided $b$-matching constraints. \cite{papadimitriou2021online} shows that online bipartite matching with the Philosopher Inequality benchmark is $\textsc{PSPACE}$-hard to approximate beyond a constant factor, and \cite{braverman2025new} provides an algorithm with a current best $0.678$-approximation ratio via pivot sampling.
 Other works by \cite{naor2025online, saberi2021greedy} present rounding algorithms with applications to online matching in the Philosopher Inequality paradigm.

-Most relevant to our combinatorial auction reduction are \cite{dobzinski2010auctions} and \cite{feige2006welfare}.
-They provide similar $(1-1/e)$-approximations that involve solving a configuration linear program and rounding ``preallocated'' items using supporting price queries.
-We invoke this algorithm in Lemma \ref{lem:app_scenarios_combo} in a black-box manner to recover a $(1-1/e)$-approximation for the Probabilistic Scenarios setting.
-Preceding the previously mentioned works is \cite{dobzinski2005auctions}, which provides a $(1/2)$-approximation.
-Other works in the rich space of combinatorial auctions study different valuation functions \cite{khot2005inapproximability,lehmann2001combinatorial,schrijver2000combinatorial}, truthful mechanisms \cite{archer2004approximate,assadi2020improved,bartal2003incentive,dobzinski2011impossibility,lehmann2002truth}, and more \cite{sandholm2002algorithm}.

-The order selection setting bears similarities to ordering problems such as Maximum Acyclic Subgraph (MAS) and the maximum Quadratic Assignment Problem (maxQAP).
-Maximum Acyclic Subgraph is a classic NP-Hard optimization problem \cite{karp1972reducibility}, with a folklore $(1/2)$-approximation and a $(2/3)$-inapproximability result assuming $P \neq NP$ \cite{austrin2015np, bhangale2019ug, newman2000approximating}.
-Under the Unique Games Conjecture, \cite{guruswami2008beating} shows that even beating a $(1/2)$-approximation is intractable.
-In contrast to MAS, the Order Selection setting has the locksmith select two coupled orderings -- one over keychains and another over keys encoding when she would like to play a untested key -- so hardness of approximation results for MAS do not directly apply.